caps-tum/EtherTime/doc/project/index.md

 ### Project Plan

 The survey project is structured into the following rough components: a preliminary stage for collecting initial measurements, and several extensions of the basics.

+_Note: This doesn't render correctly on GitHub yet because GitHub uses an old version of mermaid_
 ```mermaid
 %% Prompt: 6 month time plan from january (Gantt)
 gantt